Water Cooling vs. Air Cooling Chillers

 Chillers using water cooling are common for indoor installation and operation, and a separate condenser water loop cools them.
 To expel heat to the atmosphere they connect to outdoor cooling towers.
 Air cooling chillers commonly use copper tubes for refrigerant flow, and aluminum fins for the air flow.

 Additionally, air cooling systems directly utilize ambient air with mechanical circulation.
 The mechanical circulation is directly through the machine’s condenser coil to expel heat to the atmosphere.

 Cost and Effectiveness

 Water cooling chillers may be a better choice for some applications because of better heat transfer properties of water as compared to air cooled chillers.
 The primary advantage of water is that the film coefficient is 10-100 times better with water than air.
 Film coefficient controls heat transfer with given constant area and temperature difference.

-Another issue to take into perspective is if you are in an area where water and cost of water is not an issue.
-If space is a problem, air cooled chillers can take great utilization in open spaces such as parking lots and roof or ground areas, where as water cooled chillers take up much more space and need a closed circuit along with a water tower to hold the cooled water.
+Another issue to consider when deciding is if you’re in an area where water and cost of water is not an issue.
+If space is a problem, air cooling chiller systems can take great utilization in open spaces.
+Open spaces may include parking lots and roof or ground areas.
+Conversely, water cooling chillers take up much more space and need a closed circuit along with a water tower to hold the cooled water.

 These are just a few of the big differences between water cooling vs. air cooling chiller systems.
 The fact is that it all depends, water cooled chillers will normally condense at an average lower pressure than air-cooled chillers.
 This is because the water temperature will usually be less than the air temperature.
 If your condenser is operating at lower pressure then it can directly reflect and translate into lower operating costs.